She Made History as NASCAR's 1st Black Woman on Pit Crew—Then She Met Her Idol

 Opportunities arise, but I'm like, What can I work on next, without adding too much on my plate?
 You should water one plant at a time.
 Don't put all your flowers in that same garden.

-I’m not signed to a NASCAR team, so nothing is consistent—I never know anything months ahead of time.
-But I will say: Tune into The Rock’s new show called The Titan Games, coming out in January.
+I'm not signed to a NASCAR team, so nothing is consistent—I never know anything months ahead of time.
+But I will say: tune into The Rock's new show called The Titan Games, coming out in January.
 Lovely project, you know?

 Meet more heroes—and get a new surprise every Friday—with B/REAL >>